liyizhou/charter/README.md

 * Why don't you do multipath, optimization across several LOOPs pairs on the path, involve end hosts?
   * Crawl before walk; all of these are potential topics once a first version of basic LOOPS is delivered.
+For now, it seems host-to-network operation is a high-priority next step.